diamond-diadem/diamond-diadem.github.io/content/en/documentation/install/install-apptainer.md

 This tutorial summarizes how to install the container management software [Apptainer](https://apptainer.org/).
 It is largely based on [official installation instructions](https://apptainer.org/docs/admin/1.2/installation.html#install-from-pre-built-packages), and one should read these more exhaustive ressources for more details.

 Apptainer works on any modern Linux distribution ; however, it is not compatible with Windows and MacOS host kernels and does not run natively on those.
-It is recommended to use virtualization solutions in such cases, which will not be covered in this topic : see more information [here](https://apptainer.org/docs/admin/1.2/installation.html#installation-on-windows-or-mac).
+It is recommended to use virtualization solutions or a Docker container in such cases, which will not be covered in this topic : see more information [here](https://apptainer.org/docs/admin/1.2/installation.html#installation-on-windows-or-mac).

-Finally, this tutorial focuses on currently supported versions: if you are using a Linux distribution version that is no longer supported (for example, CentOS 7 or Ubuntu 18.04) and you encounter a difficult-to-resolve error, do not hesitate to [contact us](/en/contact)!
+Finally, this tutorial focuses on currently supported versions: if you are using a Linux distribution version that is no longer supported (for example, CentOS 7 or Ubuntu 18.04) and you encounter a difficult-to-resolve error, do not hesitate to [contact us](/en/documentation/use/ask-help)!

 {{< /callout >}}